Urlandi/host-correct/README.md

 # DoH and DoT

-You may freely use https://host-correct.ru/doh in yours browser, for example Firefox as DoH service.
-DoT service too as you want.
+You can freely use https://host-correct.ru/doh in yours browser, for example Firefox as DoH service.
+DoT service too, as do you want.
 But remember host machine have 256MByte RAM only, because be carrefully and do not hope to miracle.
-Visit to https://host-correct.ru/ for more info and views some statistics of server works.
+Visit to https://host-correct.ru/ for more information and views some statistics of server works.